calvo-jp/react-collections/README.md

 ```
 yarn
-npx json-server -w -p 3001 db.json
 yarn dev
 ```

-- Open a browser and go to http://localhost:3000
+- Open your browser and go to http://localhost:3000